Mohammedzeheer/MernPractise-/Notes/mongoDb.md

     Aggregation Pipeline :
             is a framework for performing step-by-step data processing operations on a collection.
-            It uses stages with operators to manipulate and transform documents.
+            It uses stages with operators to manipulate and transform documents
 -------------------------------------------------------------------------------------------------------

 17 SHARDING

     sharding is a critical feature that allows you to horizontally partition your data across multiple servers.